keithalewis/papers/unusual.md

 The lesson to be drawn is that it is better to work with realized returns $R$ and clearly define what return $r$ is being used.
 For example $R = 1 + r\Delta t$ or $R = e^{r\Delta t}$.
+Or, more importantly, do not assume the outcome of an experiment will match what you wish it matched.